 6. Neck Stretch

-The first step is to sit on the mat and make your head stable to the center of your body.
-After this, you need to join or interlace your hand at the bottom of your spinal cord.
-Now, bend your head towards the left shoulder along with pressing your waist (over the right hip) with that interlaced hand.
+The first step is to sit on the mat and stabilize your head to the center of your body.
+After this, you must join or interlace your hand at the bottom of your spinal cord.
+Now, bend your head towards the left shoulder and press your waist (over the right hip) with that interlaced hand.
 The next thing you need to do is to inhale slowly and hold your breath for the next 5-7 minutes.
 Next, you need to change the position of your neck and your hands and do at least 3-4 sets per side so that your neck will become more flexible and stiffness free.

 7. Tadasana

 This yoga pose is also known as Mountain Pose.
-So first of all, you need to stand still on your mat and then spread your feet wide but still, make sure that you are comfortable in balancing yourself.
+So first of all, you need to stand still on your mat and then spread your feet wide but still, make sure that you are comfortable balancing yourself.
 After this, you need to inhale a deep breath and make your arms go over your head.
 Interlock your hands there in a position where your palm looks upward.
-Then exhale your breath slowly and gently, as well as try to move your shoulder near or upward to your ear.
+Then exhale your breath slowly and gently, and try to move your shoulder near or upward to your ear.
 What’s next?
-Nothing, just relax your body and repeat this five times.
+Nothing, relax your body and repeat this five times.

 8. Malasana

 This yoga pose includes a neck pull.
-All you need to do is touch or drop your chin near your chest.
+You only need to touch or drop your chin near your chest.
 Make sure that your back is round and not straight.
 After this, interlock your hands around the bottom of your neck.
 The position is done, but you need to ensure that you do not pull your head downward; instead, hold and make your neck release or relax.
 The complete process should be slow and gentle.
 An individual need to do this about 6-7 times.

 Conclusion

-These days yoga is in trend because of its quick and effective results in the fields of body posture, anxiety, insomnia, depression, and so on.
-So for the same, Maa Yoga Ashram mentioned various poses and their benefits, in brief, to strengthen your neck and enhance its smooth functioning if you are having any issues.
-We also shared a glimpse of the best yoga teacher training in Rishikesh which will guide you and provide you with peace and calmness in life.
+These days yoga is in trend because of its quick and effective results in body posture, anxiety, insomnia, depression, and so on.
+But are you troubled by neck pain?
+You can join our Maa Yoga Ashram to learn various yoga poses and their benefits, briefly explained, to strengthen your neck and enhance its smooth functioning.
+We have also provided a glimpse of Rishikesh’s best yoga teacher training course, which will guide you and provide peace and calmness.

 You can Contact Us via call on +91-8433005197